Pre-assignments and readings

 Task 3: Presenting your PhD work

 Prepare a presentation about your own PhD work and reflect how it is related to the themes of the PhD School.
-Save the presentation in the shared Teams folder by 5 June (follow the instructions in the info letter).
+Save the presentation in the shared Teams folder by 5 June.
 During the PhD School, there will be four PhD Seminars, where each student has 15 minutes to present their work for others (10 minutes of presentation, 5 minutes discussion).

 Format: A PowerPoint presentation, max.
 5 slides.